The Ebony Horse: Georgia

 Georgian scholarship registers 3 variants of type 575, "Wooden Horse", in Georgia: the vehicle is a wooden horse the prince flies on to meet a princess, and sometimes the tale shows a long period of separation for the couple.

 In a Georgian tale titled "Царевич и деревянный конь" ("The Tsar's Son and the Wooden Horse"), a childless royal couple has a son at last, and invites the entire kingdom.
 A carpenter and a metalsmith decide to create presents for the newborn prince, each in their own craft.
 The carpenter delivers a wooden horse that can fly.
 The prince delights at the present.
 The metalsmith, however, warns his colleague that if the prince mounts the horse, he will not know how to control it.
 So the carpenter returns to the palace and teaches the prince, who ends up flying on the horse to regions unknown.
 He reaches the roof of an old woman, in another kingdom, and she invites him in.
-He learns of the princess lockes in the tower and flies towards her on the horse.
+He learns of the princess locked in the tower and flies towards her on the horse.
 After escaping an attempted execution, the prince and the princess flee the kingdom and separate; the horse is destroyed in a fire.
 The princess goes to another kingdom and becomes its sovereign when a bird lands on her head three times.
 Using her royal powers, she orders a bridge to be made and a picture of her husband to be affixed on it.